jcmcnch/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a recent graduate of the MIT-Woods Hole Oceanographic Institution Joint Program in Biological Oceanography.
-During my PhD, I studied the biogeochemistry/ecophysiology of chemoautotrophic Campylobacteria (prev.
-Epsilonproteobacteria) under the guidance of Dr. Stefan Sievert.
+During my PhD, I studied the biogeochemistry / ecophysiology of chemoautotrophic *Campylobacteria* (prev. *Epsilonproteobacteria*) under the guidance of Dr. Stefan Sievert.
 Currently, I am working as a Postdoc at the University of Southern California with Dr. Jed Fuhrman.
 This position is part of a larger project funded by the Simons Foundation to model the biogeochemistry of oceans on basin scales.
 From Nov 2016-Nov 2017, I worked at the Chinese University of Hong Kong with Dr. Haiwei Luo where I focused mainly on microbial isolation and single-cell genomic analyses.
 Before my PhD, I worked with the National Research Council of Canada on algal biofuels research in Halifax, NS, Canada.
 I completed my undergraduate degree in Biology on Canada's east coast at Mount Allison University in Sackville, NB and am originally from Kingston, Ontario, Canada.